-Xi : Average value of access of all assets i (in %)Xin : Value of access to one element of asset I (in %)
+Xi: Average value of access of all assets i (in %)

+Xin: Value of access to one element of asset I (in %)

-Thirdly, descriptive analysis of the relationship between types of livelihood strategies with access to assets of their livelihoods.
+Thirdly, a descriptive analysis of the relationship between types of livelihood strategies with access to assets of their livelihoods.

-The description of each variable for that quantitative analysis are shown in this table.
+The description of each variable for that quantitative analysis are shown in Table 1.